Catena-Media/Dtective/_docs/docker.md

 ---
 title: Docker
 subtitle:
-tags: [features]
+tags: [setup]
-author: evan
 ---

 For basic configuration that is it.
 You don't need Docker to start right now (and if you want it now now, we advise you to jump to the [cheatsheet](https://catena-media.github.io/Dtective/docs/cheatsheet/)).

-The boilerplate includes docker-compose files which can be used for testing locally.
+The boilerplate includes docker-compose files which can be used for testing locally with Docker containers.

 The `docker-compose.selenium.yml` builds two containers which run a Selenium Grid with Chrome Node and another Node with Firefox.